Contact UsContact Us

 Text to Speech Sound Output settings showing Use preferred audio output device selected

-If User Access Control is disabled, re-enable the security feature and try again.
+If User Access Control (UAC) is disabled, re-enable the security feature and try again.

 Speech will stop working if the output sounds for your speaks are set to any value greater than 48,000Hz.
 Open Control Panel, Sounds dialog, Playback tab, select your speakers and click the Properties button.
 Go to the Advanced tab and ensure the Default Format drop-down is set to a maximum of 48000Hz.